FIRSTRobotics/fms-manual/source/off-season-fms/configuration/installation.rst

 Shutting Down
 -------------

-To shut down the "FMS" application, simply click the "X" in the upper right.
+To shut down the FMS application, simply click the "X" in the upper right.
 Only do this if a match is not running.

-To shut down the "Audience Display" application, simply click "Alt+F4" when the application is in the foreground.
+To shut down the Audience Display application, simply click "Alt+F4" when the application is in the foreground.
 Alternately, right click on the icon in the taskbar and selecting "Close Window."